TrojanPinata/floppysiteV2/README.md

 Other commands like `npm test` and `npm run eject` are important too, but not for this repo.
 (do not mind vulnerabillities after install)

 ~~React Router 6 is used to switch pages.
-As a result, github-pages cannot be used (look it up, there are tons of problem due to it working on html5)~~
+As a result, github-pages cannot be used (look it up, there are tons of problems due to it working on html5)~~

 I use HashRouter now because React Router just kinda... breaks?
 Like all of the time?
 But only for certain people at certain times? idk man I like HashRouter now I guess.